alex-gamero/100-days-of-code/log.md

 **Thoughts**: Today I spent quite a few hours modifying some things, I'm exhausted but happy with the progress.

 **Link(s) to work**: [Commit of today](https://github.com/alex-gamero/K-Ray/commit/f1e7880641bc2454e04075cc542cb8ac362dce90)

+### Day 9: June 29, Sunday

+**Today's Progress**: Today I practiced some html and css coding, especially how to use some css functions to make the display on mobile devices look good.

+**Thoughts**: I am very glad to have reviewed this new code and learn it, it will be very useful for sure.